CTLaChance/Portfolio/README.md

 https://ctlachance.com

 I decided to create a portfolio site as a way to practice my front-end development skills, particularly React and JS/Typescript.
 The project auto-builds on and is hosted with Google Cloud.
 Commits to the master branch trigger the deployment of a production build of the site.
-(This is so damn cool. :D)

 This site will remain in flux as a testbed for learning new web-tech.
 Let me know if you want to hire me.
 I'm always learning new stuff.